zayd62/first-year-php-blog/README.md

 # first-year-php-blog
 First year university project for web development module.
+Blog was made using php and had the following features:

+- A home page that makes requests to a MYSQL database to retreive blog entries
-A blog using php
+- Dynamically generate blog entries using data from MYSQL
+- A page to add entries which is protected by a login page.